serin9811/Lecture/README.md

-# Lecture
+# Lecture API

-Lecture is a REST API written in Node.js.
+Lecture API is a REST API written in Node.js.
 This API has predictable resouce-oriented URLs, accepts form-encoded request bodies, return JSON-encoded responses, and uses standard HTTP response, and verbs.

 ## How To Run